Finding and fixing usability problems in an interface leads to a better user experience.

 These methods can be broken down into empirical (usability testing, surveys, and analytics) or inspection methods (expert review, heuristic evaluation, cognitive walkthrough, and guideline review).

-Each has their pros and cons but all can be a part of an organization’s approach for uncovering problems and creating a better user experience.
+Each has their pros and cons but all can be a part of an organization’s services for uncovering problems and creating a better user experience.

 1. Usability Testing